ZhouJiaLinmumu/unigraph-schema/README.md

 Contributions are welcome
 -------------------------

 Passionate about a subject?
 Feel free to fork, edit and improve the schema.
 All pull requests are highly appreciated.
-You can always drop us a line on the contacts listed at [unigraph.rocks](http://unigraph.rocks) and follow us on [twitter](http://twitter.com/unigraphrocks)
+You can always drop us a line on the contacts listed at [unigraph.rocks](http://unigraph.rocks) and follow us on [twitter](http://twitter.com/unigraphrocks).

+*Build with love in Slovakia.
+With the support of [ODINE](http://opendataincubator.eu)*